elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

 ## Velero

-These instructions make use of the Velero CLI, you can download it [here](https://github.com/vmware-tanzu/velero/releases/tag/v1.7.1) (version 1.7.1).
-The CLI needs the env variable `KUBECONFIG` set to the path of a decrypted kubeconfig.
+These instructions focuses on backups for the Workload Cluster using the Velero CLI.
+For instructions on using Velero in the Management Cluster see the [Grafana section](#grafana).

+> [!NOTE]
+> The steps for running Velero in this document assumes `v0.39` or later of Compliant Kubernetes, as the Velero CLI is now part of the `ck8s ops` CLI making it easier to operate on both clusters with Velero without having to manually set `KUBECONFIG`, as long as `CK8S_CONFIG_PATH` points to the correct environment.

 Read more about Velero [here](../user-guide/backup.md).

-!!!note
+> [!NOTE]

-    This documentation uses the Velero CLI, as opposed to Velero CRDs, since that is what is encouraged by upstream documentation.
+> This documentation uses the Velero CLI, as opposed to Velero CRDs, since that is what is encouraged by upstream documentation.

 ### Backup